SkygearIO/features/features/202-session-management/api.md

     createdByIP: string;
     lastAccessedIP: string;
     userAgent: UserAgent;
-    device: Device?;
     name: string;
     data: object;
 }

 interface ExtraSessionInfoConfig {
-    enabled: boolean; // indicate whether extra information is enabled, default false
-    deviceName: string; // if empty, SDK would try to detect it if possible }
+    deviceNameEnabled: boolean; // indicate SDK should collect device name information deviceName?: string; // if falsy, SDK would try to detect it if possible }

 // list all sessions of current user